chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup.md

 Firstly, you must ensure that a DNS record exists, resolving the desired FQDN from your purchased/acquired SSL certificate to its external IP address.

 You will then need to import this certificate into the `Local Computer\Personal\Certificates` and `Local Computer\Trusted People\Certificates` stores on the QDE server.
 Open the "Certificates - Local Computer" MMC snap-in by pressing the Windows key, and when the Start menu pops up, type certificates.
-You should now see an option under the "Settings" section that says "Mange computer certificates".
+You should now see an option under the "Settings" section that says "Manage computer certificates".
 Alternatively, open the Run dialog (Windows key + R) and type `certlm.msc` and click "OK".
-Double-check to ensure that the SSL certificate you have purchased is place din the correct stores, otherwise this process will not succeed.
+Double-check to ensure that the SSL certificate you have purchased is placed in the correct stores, otherwise this process will not succeed.

 Under the "Personal" store, you should see a server certificate matching the FQDN of the certificate your QDE server.
 Double-click on the certificate to open it, and under the details tab, copy out the `Thumbprint` value of the certificate.